kingdave4/NCAA_GamehighLight/README.md

 - Increase the number of videos processed concurrently.
 - Transition from static date queries to dynamic time ranges (e.g., last 30 days).
 - Improve logging and error handling for enhanced observability.

-Happy coding, and enjoy exploring the powerful combination of containerization, AWS, and Terraform with Project #5: NCAA Game Highlights!